Are you still sinking 40% of your IT budget into Oracle licensing fees?

 If the answer to our first question is yes (or if you had to confirm whether it was actually only 30%), then it’s very likely you would be interested in what could be done to reduce that spend.

-Snowflake cloud data platform is built for the cloud and focused on your OLAP needs.
+The Snowflake Data Cloud is built for the cloud and focused on your OLAP needs.
 It can assist with reducing dependence on Oracle for analytical workloads using a pricing model that scales with its use.
 The cloud native offering has many features and capabilities that make it an enticing solution to your company’s data warehousing needs, beyond just cost savings from scalable on-demand compute power.

 Making the move is almost certainly the right choice, but when it comes to putting everything into practice, the actual data migration to Snowflake often is the trickiest part.